pablisch/how-to-express-mongodb-todo-api/README.md

     'No todo with an ID of 0 could be found in the database.', ],
 ])(
-  'should return an appropriate status and error message for todo with id of "%s", task "%s" and completed property "%s"', async (id, task, completed, status, errorMessage) => {
+  'should return an appropriate status and error message for todo with id: "%s", task: "%s" and completed: %s', async (id, task, completed, status, errorMessage) => {
     // Arrange
     const mReq = {